- Uploading Data: first, you upload Job Profile Data or Job Family Profile Data to the Skill Engine API.

+Job Family skill profile: the system aggregates the latest Job Family feedback for each skill, keeping only validated skills.
 Job Governed skill profile: the system merges both Job Family feedback and Job-Specific feedback, using the latest feedback per skill, keeping only validated skills.
+Key insights:- The latest feedback counts

 Skill | Skill Type | Job Family | Job 1 | Job 2 |